LadFlaver/Lads-Cursors/README.md

 Save the new scheme if desired.

 ![Screenshot 2024-11-11 215936](https://github.com/user-attachments/assets/45b29077-0490-4c91-8ae2-42e7ccb9d1dd)

+**For Linux:**

+Download the latest release for Linux and extract the theme.
+Put the theme in the .icons folder in the home directory.

+Select the theme in your settings.
+By default, the theme uses the blue cursor for "Working in Background" and the green cursor for "Busy".
+Instructions on changing this will be made at a future time.

 The SVG files this project was made with will become available at a future time.